 Note: A copy of the Bush Fire Emergency Management and Evacuation Plan should be provided to the Local Emergency Management Committee for its information prior to occupation of the development.
-An Emergency Planning Committee needs to be established to consult with residents (and their families in the case of aged care accommodation and schools) and staff in developing and implementing an Emergency Procedures Manual.
+An Emergency Planning Committee needs to be established to consult with residents (and their families in the case of schools) and staff in developing and implementing an Emergency Procedures Manual.
 Detailed plans of all emergency assembly areas including on-site and off-site arrangements as stated in AS 3745:2010 are to be clearly displayed, and an annual emergency evacuation exercise is to be conducted.

-For any queries regarding this correspondence, please contact Simon Derevnin, Development Assessment and Planning Officer, on 1300 NSW RFS.
+For any queries regarding this correspondence, please contact Rohini Belapurkar on 1300 NSW RFS.